siobyrne/young-dressage-horse-program-analysis/README.md

 | FEI7       |                 28 |     70.6219  |        71.3295 |             8.93975  |  79.9191   |
 | USEF4      |                267 |      7.59232 |         7.62   |             0.801735 |   0.642779 |

 The standard deviation for each the Young Horse divisions (4/5/6 Year Olds) is much smaller than that of the Developing Horse divisions, which makes sense given the way the scoring for these tests differs from regular dressage tests.
 Young Horse tests are scored by giving a numerical score from 1-10 (the score can utilize decimals, e.g. 7.5, 8.2) for the walk, trot, canter, submission, and perspective.
 The marks are added and then multiplied by 2.
 The final score is expressed as a number, not a percentage, so the decimal point is moved to the left by one place.
-See the FEI 5 Year Old Final for an example (https://inside.fei.org/system/files/Young%20Horses%205%20YO%20Final%202022.pdf).
+[See the FEI 5 Year Old Final for an example](https://inside.fei.org/system/files/Young%20Horses%205%20YO%20Final%202022.pdf).
 For instance, a horse given a 8.1 on the walk, 7.5 on the trot, 7.9 on the canter, 7.3 on submission and 7.7 on perspective would receive an overall score of 77, which would be reported as a score of 7.7.
 Other than the occasional lower score on submission, it is rare for individual scores to be below 6 at the championships.
 In order to compete at championships, there is a minimum qualifying score (for the 2024 championships, horses must have an overall average of 7.5).
 So the overall quality of horse, combined with the scoring method, results in very small numbers for both standard deviation and variance.

 In contrast, the Developing Horse tests are scored by movement, and each test has 26-28 individually scored movements.
 The number of points earned is then used to calculate the final score by percentage, e.g. 66.75%.
-See the USEF Developing Prix St. Georges test for an example (https://www.usdf.org/docs/showflash/web/tests/2023/2023%20Developing%20Horse%20Prix%20St%20George.pdf?t=7/8/2024%207:36:58%20PM).
+[See the USEF Developing Prix St. Georges test for an example](https://www.usdf.org/docs/showflash/web/tests/2023/2023%20Developing%20Horse%20Prix%20St%20George.pdf?t=7/8/2024%207:36:58%20PM).

 #### Methodology